jelyoussefi/OpenVINO_Workshop/README.md

 # Building the Sample Applications on Windows* OS

+The sample applications are provided as a CMake project so the first step is to use a CMake generator to generate our Visual Studio Solution so we can use the Visual Studio IDE for developing and debugging the code.

 Follow these steps to prepare your Windows computer for the samples:

 - Go to the **"C:\Intel\computer_vision_sdk\deployment_tools\inference_engine\samples\"** directory.